18r441m/CSCE274/Assignments/Homework/hw2/README.md

     * What is homework2 doing?
 What were the inputs/outputs you used?

+    * pdf format instructions
+        * Header with the code of the class, the semester and year, the homework number, and your name. e.g., CSCE 274 Section 1 Fall 2021 – Homework 2 – Ibrahim Salman

+        * Your answers, clearly identifying the answered assignments.

+        * The name of the file should be in the following format:

+                csce274_fall2021_<hw#>_<last_name>.pdf
+                e.g., csce274_fall2021_hw2_salman.pdf

 - Sumbit the zip file from the previous step to CSE Dropbox